-Montreal Police (SPVM) Inspector Carlos Labos will be the subject of an investigation by the Sûreté du Québec (SQ) according to TVA.
+Montreal Police (SPVM) Inspector Costa Labos will be the subject of an investigation by the Sûreté du Québec (SQ) according to TVA.
 While one police force investigating another is common practice, what’s notable here is that Labos is the officer in charge of Internal Affairs and responsible for internal police investigations at the SPVM.

 In 2014, SPVM officer Roger Larivière was allegedly seen by fellow officers meeting in a restaurant with journalist Stéphane Berthomet.
 Fear that Larivière was sharing confidential information prompted an internal investigation.